Tuition and Fees: Estimated based on your projected or actual enrollment and IU residency status for fee payment

 • Other aid received

 Most aid awarded is need-based – meaning the student must show financial need as defined above.
-However, there are some types of aid, such as a Federal Stafford Unsubsidized Loan, Federal Direct PLUS Loan, or Private Loans, that can be used to assist in covering the EFC (Expected Family Contribution).
+However, there are some types of aid, such as a Federal Direct Subsidized or Unsubsidized Loan, Federal Direct PLUS Loan, or Private Loans, that can be used to assist in covering the EFC (Expected Family Contribution).

 Grants Are Awarded Before Loans

 Before awarding federal student loans, eligible students are awarded scholarships and grants.
 If a student rejects or reduces a loan, we cannot increase grants to make up the difference.

 A Student's Financial Aid Awards May Change